lukebakken/rabbitmq-server-12108/README.md

 The above will do the following:

-* Start a RabbitMQ 3.10 node, and import definitions, including a vhost, user, and shovel.
+* Start a RabbitMQ 3.10 node, and import definitions, including a vhost, user, queue, and shovel.
-* Start a RabbitMQ 3.12 node, creating the same vhost and user, but no shovel
+* Start a RabbitMQ 3.12 node, creating the same vhost, user and queue, but no shovel.

 In the Management UI (http://localhost:15672), go to "Shovel Status" and it will be running.